 We are a clinical-stage biopharmaceutical company focused on discovering and developing a new generation of antibody therapeutics for oncology, with an emphasis on new immuno-oncology agents designed to harness the patient's immune system to combat and eradicate cancer.
-We and our licensees are advancing several protein therapeutics that were discovered using our APXiMAB antibody platform.
-Our pipeline currently consists of our clinicalstage lead candidate, sotigalimab ("sotiga" or "APX005M") and APX601.
-Further, five programs for the development of product candidates discovered with our APXiMAB platform have been licensed for further development.
-We are also advancing through discovery and preclinical development several innovative antibodies we discovered using our platform.
+We and our licensees are researching and developing several protein therapeutics that were discovered using our APXiMAB antibody platform.
+We have one clinical-stage candidate, sotigalimab ("sotiga" or "APX005M") that we are developing.
+We also have several preclinical and research stage antibodies we discovered using our APXiMAB platform that we are not currently advancing as we focus our resources on completing ongoing clinical and manufacturing activities for the sotiga program.
+Our licensees are advancing five product candidates in clinical development that were enabled by discoveries from our APXiMAB platform.